ziggr/ESO-HomeStationMarker/README.md

 This add-on also slows down frames per second while in player housing:

 `zo_callLater` : a periodic task updates each marker rotation 8 times per second.
-Only registered within player housing, and only if you have one or more shown markers.
+Only registered within player housing.

 `EVENT_CRAFTING_STATION_INTERACT` : An event listener records station location each time you interact with a crafting station.
 This listener is only registered within player housing.